0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 A transaction is a cryptographically signed instruction from an account to update the state of the blockchain.

-Let's take a look at a real transaction in the Polygon zkEVM and inspect how it is recorded in the [explorer](https://zkevm.polygonscan.com/) as part of a block, then a batch, and ultimately in a sequence.
+Let's take a look at a real transaction in the Polygon zkEVM (which is in a way a CDK rollup), and inspect how the transaction is recorded in the [explorer](https://zkevm.polygonscan.com/) as part of a block, then a batch, and ultimately in a sequence.

 Consider the Polygon zkEVM transaction with the transaction hash, [`0xdd ...
 6ef8`](https://zkevm.polygonscan.com/tx/0xdd3f79c24886310ddf868ad1d36aadc6a3b6495048f68aad765c658c42426ef8), which performs a `Simple Swap` function call, and is included in block number [`12952601`](https://zkevm.polygonscan.com/block/12952601) on the L2.